moncef09/social-image-builder/README.md

 1. **Describe your post** – Enter a short description like “a cozy coffee shop on a rainy day with a warm latte”.
 2. **Answer the agent’s questions** – The app asks about mood (e.g., cozy, energetic) and style (e.g., pastel colors, black‑and‑white) to guide the search and composition.
-3. **Select backgrounds** – For each extracted element (e.g., coffee shop interior, rainy window), pick an image you like or skip if none appeal.
+3. **Select reference images** – For each extracted element (e.g., coffee shop interior, rainy window, watermelon), the app shows you multiple example photos.
+You choose the one that best matches the look or shape you want, or skip if none appeal.
 4. **Upload your product** – Provide a photo of the product you want to feature (e.g., a mug).
 The server analyses it to include key details.
-5. **Generate** – The backend assembles your inputs into a single prompt and sends it to the Gemini image model.
+5. **Generate** – The backend assembles your inputs, selected reference images, and product photo into a single prompt and sends it to the Gemini image model.
 You receive a polished, photorealistic composite.

 ## 📄 License